jskrnbindra/inputter/README.md

 # inputter
-Answer to my code design interview question when I was a fresher.
+Answer to a simple code design interview question I faced when I was a fresher.
+Saving it here because I like how I did it back then.

 ## Question
-We need to accept input from the user (say through command line) and output the following JSON.
+We need to generate the following JSON by accepting input from the user for field values.

 ```javascript
 {